Caveatron/Caveatron/software/Caveatron_Setup/README.md

 ## Files

-You must select the version that is compatible with your display for it to work correctly
+You must select the version that is compatible with your display for it to work correctly.
+At this time, the PCB and enclosure design only supports the CTE35 models, but these are being updated.
+The CTE35IPS and CTE40 displays no longer appear to be available.
+- ILI9488_16 - *This is the new standard display model going forward* This is the version for the BuyDisplay 3.5" 480x320 display with the resistive touchscreen, 16-bit, and 3.3V options.
-- CTE35IPS_Normal - *Most builds will use this version* - This version is for Coldtears Electronics 3.5" IPS touchscreens with non-inverted colors.
+- CTE35IPS_Normal - This version is for Coldtears Electronics 3.5" IPS touchscreens with non-inverted colors.
 This appears to include newer models that use the UTFT_GHL library as well as older models that used the a previous library.
 If the colors are inverted using this version (black text on a white background) then use the "Inverted" version.
 - CTE35IPS_Inverted - This version is for use with certain Coldtears Electronics 3.5" IPS touchscreens with the UTFT_GHL library that produce inverted colors.
 Use this version to correct the colors back to normal.
 - CTE40 - This version is for the Coldtears Electronics 4.0" touchscreen.